travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 ## Choosing Node versions to test against

-Historically Node.js projects were built on Ruby workers but in November 2011 Node.js support was improved to be "first class": testing against multiple Node.js versions on a separate set of VMs.
-We recommend that you use them to test your Node.js project.
-Add the following to .travis.yml:
+You can choose Node.js and io.js versions to run your tests by adding the following to .travis.yml:

     language: node_js
     node_js: